Introduction

 CSC #8: Audit Log Management

-Axis devices can be configured to send all log messages encrypted to a central syslog server.
-This simplifies audits and prevents log messages from being deleted in the Axis device either intentionally/maliciously or unintentionally.
-It also allows for extended retention time of device logs depending on company policies.
+You can configure an Axis device to send all its log messages encrypted to a central syslog server.
+This makes audits easier and prevents log messages from being deleted in the Axis device, either intentionally/maliciously or unintentionally.
+Depending on company policies, it can also provide extended retention time of device logs.

-For details about how to enable remote syslog server in different AXIS OS versions, go to Syslog.
+For more information about how you enable the remote syslog server in different AXIS OS versions, see Syslog in AXIS OS Knowledge base.

 AXIS OS version | Web interface configuration path |